emqx/emqx-docs/en_US/data-integration/rule-sql-syntax.md

 [WHERE <condition>]
 ```

-Below are some typical use cases regarding how to use the `FOREACH` statement.

-### Work with `jq` function

-The built-in function `jq` can be combined with the `FOREACH` statement to transform data from the input message into an array that the `FOREACH` statement can process.
-On details about using the `jq` function in EMQX, see [documentation page for the build-in `jq` function](./rule-sql-jq).

-For exmaple, to uses the  build-in `jq` function to wrap the payload in an array, you can work with the statement below:
+::: tip

+As all but the `FOREACH` clause have corresponding clauses in the `SELECT` statement, <!--this is a direct quota from the orinal pr--> the `FOREACH` statement can be seen as a generalization of the `SELECT` statement as mentioned earlier.
+The following two statements are equivalent:

 ```sql
 FOREACH jq('.', payload)
 DO item.field_1, item.field_2
 FROM "t/#"
 ```

-:::tip Note:

-As all but the `FOREACH` clause have corresponding clauses in the `SELECT` statement, so the above statement is the same as the statement below:

 ```sql
 SELECT payload.field_1, payload.field_2